Article I: General Policy.

 - Destruction of, damage to, or alteration of the Library’s equipment, software, or network security is prohibited.
 The Library will take necessary action against anyone violating this policy, including, but not limited to:

-- Terminating a Wireless Internet Access session; and
+- Terminating a Wireless Internet Access session; and/or

 - Revoking a patron’s library privileges.